ruizvitor/RosAPIdroneAndroid/README.md

 # Ros API drone Android

+Featured at the paper [For the Thrill of it All: A bridge among Linux, Robot Operating System, Android and Unmanned Aerial Vehicles](https://arxiv.org/abs/2006.11656).

 This project is intended as a bridge between the DJI Mobile SDK and the Robot Operating System(ROS), allowing broader use of the DJI Phantom 3 Standard drone capabilities.
 <p align="center">
 <img src="./docs/RosAPI.svg">